-All administrators at AASD participate in professional development and lead the implementation in conjunction with district administration at the building level.
-AASD utilizes the Learning Focused Schools framework.
-A component of the framework includes a monitoring for achievement component including classroom walkthroughs.
-The district administrators use a SOS321 walkthrough tool, a software based application to provide immediate feedback to teachers after an informal walkthrough.
+All administrators in the AASD participate in professional development and lead the implementation in conjunction with district administration at the building level.
+The AASD utilizes monitoring for achievement, including classroom walkthroughs.
+The district administrators use a 321SOS walkthrough tool, a software-based application to provide immediate feedback to teachers after an informal walkthrough.
 The district also has instructional coaches that support teaching and learning in the district.
 They are available for formal training and embedded support to increase instructional effectiveness.
-AASD has transitioned to a differentiated professional development model in order to best meet the professional needs of the faculty.
-Professional development is decided upon based on data collected through classroom walkthroughs, teacher surveys, and the instructional plan of the district.Feedback is collected from teachers after every professional develoment session.
+The AASD has transitioned to a differentiated professional development model to best meet the professional needs of the faculty.
+Professional development is decided upon based on data collected through classroom walkthroughs, teacher surveys, and the instructional plan of the district.
+Feedback is collected from teachers after every professional development session.
 It is compiled and reviewed by the district administration team.
-This data helps to guide the direction of future professional devleopment.
-The AASD Act 48 Committee has two elected teachers from each school and administrators that also provides suggestions for professional development.
+This data helps to guide the direction of future professional development.
+The AASD Act 48 Committee has elected teachers and administrators that also provide suggestions for professional development.